theopensourceway/guidebook/getting-started/building-a-strategy.md

 [^fogel-producing-oss]: [https://producingoss.com/en/producingoss-letter.pdf](https://producingoss.com/en/producingoss-letter.pdf), page 13.
 [^istio]: Incidentally, at the time of this writing, Istio described itself this way: "Istio extends Kubernetes to establish a programmable, application-aware network.
 Working with both Kubernetes and traditional workloads, Istio brings standard, universal traffic management, telemetry, and security to complex deployments."
 [^open-source-archetypes]: Mozilla.
 (2018).
 Open source archetypes: A framework for purposeful open source.
 Available at: https://blog.mozilla.org/wp-content/uploads/2018/05/MZOTS_OS_Archetypes_report_ext_scr.pdf
-[^contributor-pathways]: See "Constructing and Onboarding Experience," and specifically the section on "contributor pathways," for more on this.
+[^contributor-pathways]: See "[Constructing an Onboarding Experience](growing-contributors/constructing-an-onboarding-experience.md)," specifically the section on "contributor pathways," for more on this.